 2. Oral Medication

 Oral medication is another option to treat papules caused by acne.
 Your dermatologist may prescribe antibiotics that can reduce swelling and redness.
 Their efficacy increases when used in combination with topical creams.
-However, use antibiotics only for the short term as it loses efficacy after 5-7 days.

 Apart from antibiotics, women can opt for oral contraceptives or hormone pills to regulate acne.
 Certain birth control pills, for instance, have been proven to reduce breakouts.
 These birth control pills trigger a hormone balancing effect that can mitigate acne formation and intensity.
 Similarly, your dermatologist may also prescribe androgen receptor blockers (anti-androgen pills) to regulate the levels of male sex hormones or block their effects on your oil glands.